dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

 }
 ```

 The call to the helper method `View` above gives you an easy way to say, "I'm done processing here, and now I would like the user to see the page related to this action."
-The framework takes over, maintains the state of any properties you've set on the controller and renders a view following the conventions we covered earlier.
+The framework takes over, maintains the state of any properties you've set on the controller and renders a view following the default naming and location conventions we covered earlier.

 Just like `View`, there are other helpers that will make the lifting easier on the controller.